 The Federal Unsubsidized Stafford Loan Program is the same as the Federal Subsidized Loan except it is not based on financial need.
 The student is responsible for interest while in college.
 A FAFSA is required.

-Alternative Loans are available to students to borrow as much as the cost of attendance less other financial aid received.
+Alternative Loans are available for students to borrow as much as the cost of attendance that is not covered by other financial aid received.
 A Co-borrower may be required if the student has no credit or has credit problems.
 Interest rates and repayment terms will vary with lender and applicant.
 Contact the financial aid office for more information on Alternative loans.

 A list of our recommended lenders can be found at www.elmselect.com.